ACTIVE START (U4-U8)

 Formal scrimmages may not be part of every session, however, players will participate in a variety of fun and interactive games with and without the ball.
 It is important for both players and parents to learn the value of balancing training and game ratios - this program is designed to teach these principles.

 A key component of the program is the social and emotional development of the players, also known as ethical literacy.
 This will include aligning the Active Start program with the True Sport Principles - Go For It, Play Fair, Respect Others, Keep It Fun, Stay Healthy, Include Everyone & Give Back.
 These principles are the foundation of the Active Start program.

-Long Term Player Development (LTPD) describes the Active Start stage as the following:
+The Long Term Player Development model (LTPD) describes the Active Start stage as the following:

 Players should participate in stimulating practices and games that develop basic technical skills in a FUN atmosphere.
 The emphasis should be movement exercises and games that promote a feel for the ball while teaching basic principles of play within a fun but structured setting.
 Informal games can be set up at the end of practices or as a part of a jamboree mixing exercise and games.
 Play equal time and try all team positions, including goalkeeper.
 Equal time should be allotted to practices and games.